 Because of the pandemic, fewer visitors are traveling to the area.
 In addition, residents are simply afraid to go to health care facilities, including clinics and the hospital, resulting in a decrease in patient visits.
 With the onset of this economic uncertainty, remodeling plans have been temporarily delayed.
 Because more than 70% of our patients are on Medicare or the Oregon Health Plan, which pays 40 to 50% of the actual cost of care, the walk-in clinic operates on thin margins, even in a busy year.
 As a nonprofit health care provider, Samaritan Health Services doesn’t turn anyone away for inability to pay or insurance type.
 We are committed to keeping this greatly needed resource in place for our patients.

-Our community is fortunate to have the combined resources of the Pacific Communities Health District, Samaritan Health Services and the Pacific Communities Health District (PCHD) Foundation to bring health care to our residents and visitors.
+Our community is fortunate to have the combined resources of the Pacific Communities Health District to bring health care to our residents and visitors.
 Once again, these organizations will unite to build healthier communities together.
 The Health District purchased the building while Samaritan and the PCHD Foundation will work together to provide the $2 million needed to remodel, furnish and equip the facility.

 You Can Help Maintain These Vital Services

-If you would like to help maintain vital services provided through the Samaritan Walk-in Clinic and Samaritan Occupational Medicine Clinic - Newport, make an online donation or mail your gift made payable to PCHD Foundation, 930 SW Abbey St., Newport OR 97365.
-For more information or to learn how you can leave a legacy for yourself or a loved one through a naming opportunity, contact Ursula Marinelli at email@example.com or Karla Clem at firstname.lastname@example.org.
+If you would like to help maintain vital services provided through the Samaritan Walk-in Clinic and Samaritan Occupational Medicine Clinic - Newport, make firstname.lastname@example.org or Karla Clem at email@example.com.